rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 layout: layouts/grants.njk
 title: Community Grants Program Project Grants
 name: Project Grants
-description: Awards made to individuals, groups, and organisations for discrete pieces of work in the range of $1,000 to $20,000.
+description: Awards made to individuals, groups, and organizations for discrete pieces of work in the range of $1,000 to $20,000.
 The budget for Project Grants is $350,000 in 2022.
 There will be two application windows – one in April and one in October – awarding $175,000 in each.
 applicationLink1: https://app.smarterselect.com/programs/80957-Rust-Foundation
 applicationLink1desc: Apply as an individual
 applicationLink2: https://app.smarterselect.com/programs/80959-Rust-Foundation